-The George W. Bush Presidential Library and Museum features a wide variety of interactive exhibits.
-These online exhibits and digital galleries explore some of the artifacts, photos and videos, and documents housed in the Library and Museum.
+The George W. Bush Presidential Library's online exhibits and digital collections explore some of the artifacts, photos and videos, and documents housed in the Library.
 Also, information about the Native Texas Park is highlighted.

 Finding Aid 2018-0263-F: Emails Processed in Response to Blumenthal v.
 NARA FOIA Litigation Request Information Emails responsive to this request are being released on a rolling basis in segments.
 Please check this page for updates.
 The materials in FOIA 2018-0263-F are a selective, not necessarily all inclusive, body of documents responsive to the topic of the FOIA.
 Researchers should consult the archivist about related materials.